 TERMS OF REFERENCE

 1.1.
 Members of the Committee shall be appointed by the Board, on the recommendation of the Nomination Committee and consultation with the Chairman of the Remuneration Committee.
-The Committee shall be made up of at least 3 members, all of whom shall be independent Non-Executive Directors.
+The Committee shall be made up of at least two members, each of whom shall be independent Non-Executive Directors.

 1.2.
 Only members of the Committee have the right to attend Committee meetings.
 However, other individuals may be invited to attend for all or part of any meeting, as and when appropriate.